 Set up you cooker as described in method #1, using the same cooking temperatures and flavor wood.
 When the pastrami reaches around 150° internal temperature, (usually 4 to 5 hours), remove from the cooker, wrap in a double layer of foil (adding up to 1/4 cup of water, beer or chicken broth is optional), then return to the cooker (or use your oven).
 The foil will allow the pastrami to steam/braise during the remainder of the cook.
 Cook until tender (see note above).
 Rest before serving.
 Remember to slice against the grain.
 Wet pastrami can be served on sandwiches or as a main meat with cabbage and potatoes on the side.
 Foil time will be 1.5 to 2 hours, but always confirm tenderness rather than depending on time alone.

 TIP #1: As an option to braising in foil, you can do this step in a Dutch oven, an oven pan with a cover.
 These may require more liquid than when using a foil pouch.

 COOKING METHOD # 3 Wet Pastrami - Steam Finish.

 A steam finish is very common in deli's.
-The smoked pastrami roasts are moved to a steamer for tenderizing, and the meat is usually sliced to order, with the roasts being returned to the steamer for holding in between orders.
+The smoked pastrami roasts are moved to a steamer pot for tenderizing, and the meat is usually sliced to order, with the roasts being returned to the steamer for holding in between orders.
 For home use, you can use a pasta pot, tamale pot or anything with a steamer insert or rack to keep the roast off the bottom of the pot.